 Checksums

 Checksums will be computed for the values of all the variables at the top-level of each Group in the response.
 The checksum value will follow the value of the variable.
-The checksum algorithm defaults to MD5 (chosen primarily for performance reasons.
+The checksum algorithm defaults to MD5 (chosen primarily for performance reasons).

 Checksum values will be written as 128-bit values using the endian representation specified for the serialized form.